Webley Eclipse Mark 1

 PARD NV007A digital night vision scope

 This is a new toy I’ve ordered – a PARD NV007A digital night vision scope with integral camera.
 It should be arriving in the next week or so, after which I’ll be ready to wreak havoc in the local rodent population.
-For more details of the NV007A, see the product page on the Night Vision Store Web site.
+For more details of the NV007A, see the product information page on the Night Vision Store Web site.